 1 teaspoon Ground Cinnamon *You may wish to add other spices such as Ground Ginger, Ground Nutmeg, etc.

-60g Cold Regular Butter *Not the unsalted butter!
+60g Cold Salted Butter

 1/2 cup pureed Cooked Pumpkin *about 100g